wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

 ##### 36 Imposition of penalties by Maori Committees

-*   (1) If a Maori Committee is satisfied that an offence has been committed by a Maori against [section 30][42], [section 32][44], [section 33][45], or [section 35][47], it may authorise proceedings to be taken in a summary manner under the [Summary Proceedings Act 1957][81] in respect of the offence or it may, in its discretion, impose on the offender a penalty in respect thereof of such amount as it thinks fit, not exceeding 10 pounds:
+*   (1) If a Maori Committee is satisfied that an offence has been committed by a Maori against [section 30][42], [section 32][44], [section 33][45], or [section 35][47], it may authorise proceedings to be taken under the [Criminal Procedure Act 2011][81] in respect of the offence or it may, in its discretion, impose on the offender a penalty in respect thereof of such amount as it thinks fit, not exceeding 10 pounds:

-    provided that no penalty shall be imposed by a Maori Committee under this subsection if the person charged elects to be dealt with summarily under the [Summary Proceedings Act 1957][81], and before imposing any penalty, the Committee shall make known to the offender his right of election and the nature of the charge against him.
+    provided that no penalty shall be imposed by a Maori Committee under this subsection if the person charged elects to be dealt with under the [Criminal Procedure Act 2011][81], and before imposing any penalty, the Committee shall make known to the offender his right of election and the nature of the charge against him.

-    (2) No person shall have a penalty imposed on him under this section for an offence in respect of which summary proceedings have been taken under the [Summary Proceedings Act 1957][81] and no person shall have a penalty imposed on him under the Summary Proceedings Act 1957 for an offence for which a penalty has been imposed under this section.
+    (2) No person shall have a penalty imposed on him under this section for an offence in respect of which proceedings have been taken under the [Criminal Procedure Act 2011][81] and no person shall have a penalty imposed on him under the Criminal Procedure Act 2011 for an offence for which a penalty has been imposed under this section.

     (3) For the purpose of investigating any offence referred to in subsection (1) and determining the amount of the penalty, a Maori Committee may, subject to any directions of the Minister, adopt such form of procedure as it may think suitable: